 Some famous people born in the year of the rabbit include Michael Jordan (1963), Whitney Houston (1963), and Frank Sinatra (1915).

 The most recent year of the Dragon was in 2012.
-Out of all Chinese zodiac animals, the Dragon is the only one that doesn’t exist.
+The Dragon is the only mythical creature out of all Chinese zodiac animals.
 It is also the most potent and vital animal in the zodiac and has a reputation for being hotheaded and having a sharp tongue.
 Dragons can be confident and enthusiastic.
 They don’t back away from challenges, and they like to take risks.
 However, a dragon can also be aggressive and may not handle criticism well.

 Oolong tea (烏龍茶) is one of the six major tea types in traditional Chinese tea.
 A semi-fermented tea, Oolong comes with a mystical origin in Wuyishan.
 Oolong means black dragon in Chinese.
 DA HONG PAO (大紅袍) varietal is the origin of Oolong tea.